Ireland at 1990 World Cup Finals in Italy

 Republic of Ireland Drawn in Tough Group in Italia 90

 At Italia 90 the Irish team was drawn in a very tough group that included European champions Holland, African footballing power Egypt, and England.
-This was something of a coincidence as the English and the Dutch were also in Ireland's Euro 88 group.
+This was something of a coincidence as the English and the

 Ireland’s first match at a World Cup finals competition was against the auld enemy England.
 The English were seeking revenge for their surprise defeat by the Irish in the opening group match at Euro 88.
 Once again Bobby Robson’s English team was expected to beat Ireland and his players underlined that by taking an early lead through an eight minute goal from Gary Lineker.
 Despite Ireland getting a greater foothold in the second half an equaliser was elusive until an error by Steve McMahon allowed Kevin Sheedy to drill home in the 73rd minute.